opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 OTP support tracing user requests across log events and "outside" services.
 OTP can insert http-request-header parameters into all associated log events and into the http response.
 If the value is not present in the request, a unique value can be generated.
-The otp generated value is a 6 characters long base 36[0-9a-z] character string.
+The OTP generated value is a 6 characters long base 36[0-9a-z] character string.
 <p>
 <b>Use-case Correlation-ID</b>